Skip to main content

 • Which train lines stop near Portsmouth?

-These train lines stop near Portsmouth: SOUTH WESTERN RAILWAY, SOUTHERN
+These train lines stop near Portsmouth: MILDMAY LINE, SOUTH WESTERN RAILWAY.

-• What’s the nearest bus stop to Portsmouth in London?
+• What’s the nearest bus station to Portsmouth in London?

-The nearest bus stop to Portsmouth in London is The Hard Interchange, Portsmouth.
+The nearest bus station to Portsmouth in London is The Hard Interchange, Portsmouth.
 It’s a 2 min walk away.

 • What time is the first bus to Portsmouth in London?